MyNameIsDabin/Godot-Google-Admob-ios/README.md

 - [Compile the iOS export template](https://docs.godotengine.org/en/latest/development/compiling/compiling_for_ios.html).
 - [Exporting to iOS](http://docs.godotengine.org/en/stable/getting_started/workflow/export/exporting_for_ios.html).

-And you can change some of the settings in the xcode project to use the new API in Google Adobe.
+And you can change some of the settings in the xcode project to [use the new API in Google Admob](https://developers.google.com/admob/ios/quick-start?hl=en).
 - Import the framework files in the "lib" folder into your Xcode project.
 - Add the -ObjC linker flag to Other Linker Flags in your project's build settings
 - In your app's Info.plist file, add a GADApplicationIdentifier key with a string value of your AdMob app ID.